 That said, SEO plugins such as Yoast SEO and All in One SEO have evolved to do more advanced tasks as well.
 Many of these plugins have become one-stop solutions for everything from link management to finding and fixing 404s.

-Although SEO plugins don’t handle everything, they make it easier to automate many tasks that used to require getting into your website's code.
+Although a WordPress SEO plugin doesn’t handle everything, they make it easier to automate many tasks that used to require getting into the code of your WordPress website.

 All in One SEO vs Yoast SEO: Which Is the Best SEO Plugin?